 PART 1 B.

+If an ADU is fully integrated within the existing main structure of the property it would reduce impervious surfaces and avoid both new foundations and any increase in the bulk of the main building.
+This approach would tend to preserve the existing urban forest within the town and respect the existing modest scale of the structures within the historic district.

+If an ADU is integrated with the existing main structure as an addition, it can complement the existing house and neighborhood or it can increase the risk of the house becoming out-of-scale with the neighborhood and the historic integrity of the Grove

-If ADU integrated the main structure of the property it would reduce impervious surfaces and avoid new foundations.
-This approach would tend to preserve the existing urban forest within the town. a separate structure the advantage of replicating the modest size of the original 14’ x 28’ module that ties many of the historic houses together. scale ensured by the current accessory building requirementsAs with room rentals it is recommended that ADUs be limited to a maximum of two bedrooms to ensure retention of the residential character of the current zones.
+If the ADU is a separate structure it can have the advantage of replicating the modest size of the original 14’ x 28’ module that ties many of the historic houses together.
+As modest scale is not ensured by the current accessory building requirements, limiting the size of the ADU and respecting design guidelines will assure compatibility with the existing main structure, the neighborhood and the historic integrity of the Grove.

+As with room rentals it is recommended that ADUs be limited to a maximum of two bedrooms to ensure retention of the residential character of the current zones.
 Both room rentals and ADUs could increase affordable housing options to accommodate extended families and a broader range of households.
 As with rental expansion, compliance with parking requirements would be critical.

 Section 4.2 Definitions

+Front yard – The area between the line defined by the front plane of the house extended to each side lot line, and the front lot line.

+Rear yard – The remaining area of the lot after consideration of the front yard.

-Front yard Rear yard 6.11 Accessory Dwelling Unit, General
+6.11 Accessory Dwelling Unit, General

 2. Use standards for all Accessory Dwelling Units

+j.
+The maximum enclosed area for an Accessory Dwelling Unit is limited to 600 square feet.

+Section 6.12 Fully-integrated Accessory Dwelling Unit

+Defined

+Fully-integrated Accessory Dwelling Unit means an accessory dwelling unit that is completely within the structure of the existing main building and thus does not alter the existing exterior walls, roof or footprint.
+The Accessory Dwelling Unit has the required separation from the principal use, includes facilities for cooking, eating, sanitation, and sleeping, and is subordinate to the principal use of the main building.

+Use Standards

+A Fully-integrated Accessory Dwelling Unit must satisfy the use standards for all Accessory Dwelling Units as specified in Section 6.11.

-Section 6.12 Attached Accessory Dwelling Unit
+Section 6.13 Attached Accessory Dwelling Unit